Vietnamese Rice Noodle Salad

 2) Toss rice noodles with a little bit of the dressing and then let everyone add veggies and toppings to it.
 More dressing is served on the side.
 I always end up adding more dressing to it because I like my veggies coated in the sauce too.

 If you want to take it to the next level, serve it with some Vietnamese Egg Rolls.
 It is so delicious with it!

 I would say whatever you prefer!
 It always becomes a Cold Noodle Salad for me when I eat it the day after because I am lazy and I don’t heat it up.
 But you can definitely reheat the noodles and chicken, and add the veggies to it before tossing everything the sauce.

 The beauty of this recipe is it can be eaten hot, cold, or room temperature!
 It stays out well for a few hours too if you are serving this at get-togethers or parties.

-Fresh, delightful, and healthy…It truly is summer in a bowl! 💛
+Fresh, flavorful, delightful, and healthy…this Vietnamese Vermicelli Noodle Salad is truly is summer in a bowl! 💛

 More Asian Inspired Salad Recipes!